The Derby & District Organists’ Association members are people who enjoy:

 Social opportunities – The friendly atmosphere of our events gives the chance to share ideas and help with like-minded people and is always enjoyable.
 The DDOA is the second oldest in the country, founded in 1904, and one of about 70 affiliated associations spread around the country.

 “If you wish to gift-aid your subscription, please download the Gift Aid form, and include it with your application.”

-As the appointed Chairman of the Association, it is a pleasure to welcome you to these pages and the long established Derby and District Organists` Association.
-The aims of the Association have changed little over the last hundred years, and I am pleased to have been elected to lead the Association through 2022.
+As the appointed Chairman of the Association, it is a pleasure to welcome you to our website of long established Derby and District Organists’ Association.
+The aims of the Association have changed little over the last hundred years, and I am pleased to have been elected to lead the Association through 2023.

 The programme of activities for the year, which shall be announced shortly, offers a range of musical and educational opportunities for members of the Association and the general public, during which I hope to meet both members and those visiting our events for the first time.
-My interest in playing the organ is life long, as is my interest in the mechanics of organ.

 I look forward to meeting you at one of our events soon.